aea-JR/psa-scr-qst-tst/readme.md

 # psa-scr-qst-tst (Proof of Concept)

 ## 🚧 Proof of Concept (PoC): This package is currently in PoC mode.
 Use at your own risk, as changes and improvements are ongoing.
 It is not yet ready for production environments.
-A proper release with an updated package name will follow.

 ## Table of Contents
 1. [Overview](#overview)